ths93/burstcoin-guides/docs/wallet/install/linux.md

 	sometimes you will need to play with package pining

-### Found an Issue?

 !!!
-Bug
-	Please report all bugs at [GitHub](https://github.com/PoC-Consortium/burstcoin/issues).
-You can also discuss your problems and get support using [Discord](https://discord.gg/NKXGM6N)

-!!!
 Info
-	The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the [Creative Commons](https://creativecommons.org/licenses/by/3.0/)3.0 Attribution License. &middot; Ubuntu is a registered trademark of Canonical Ltd.
+	The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the [Creative Commons](https://creativecommons.org/licenses/by/3.0/) 3.0 Attribution License. &middot; Ubuntu is a registered trademark of Canonical Ltd.